 Will has served at Abner Creek since 2021.
 He is a graduate of Covenant College and The Southern Baptist Theological Seminary.
 He is married and has two children.
 Will oversees many responsibilities including primarily our family discipleship ministries.

 Amy has served in her position since 2010.
-While she serves faithfully at Abner Creek, she and her family are members of Washington Baptist Church.
+She is a graduate of Bob Jones University.
+She is married with two children.
+While she serves faithfully at Abner Creek, Amy and her family are members of Washington Baptist Church.